Hypodescent: Hypo/hyperdescent in Colonial North America

-The North American practice of applying a rule of hypodescent began during the colonial era when indentured servants and transported convicts working at the direction of European colonists and colonial authorities were joined by enslaved Africans that from the 16th century onwards were transported to the Americas via the Atlantic slave trade.
+The North American practice of applying a rule of hypodescent began during the colonial era when indentured servants and transported convicts working at the direction of European colonists and colonial authorities were joined by enslaved Africans who, from the 16th century onward, were transported to the Americas via the Atlantic slave trade.
 But while the freed captives were Christians, these individuals were classified as indentured workers.

 Virginia formally enacted a slave code in 1705.
 There is documentary evidence from the 1650s that some Africans in Virginia were serving lifelong terms of indenture.
 In the 1660s, the Assembly stated that "any English servant that shall run away in company with any Negroes who are incapable of making satisfaction by addition of time shall serve for the time of the said Negroes absence", indicating that at least some Africans could not "make satisfaction" by serving longer if recaptured (presumably because they were already indentured for life).
 This device gave legal status to the practice of lifetime enslavement of people of African descent; in subsequent statutes the legislature defined conditions of lifetime servitude.

 In 1655, Elizabeth Key Grinstead, a mixed-race woman, fought and won the first freedom suit in Virginia.
 Her English father had acknowledged her as his daughter, had her baptized as Christian, and, falling ill, established a legal guardian to care for her after his death, arranging a limited-term indenture for her as a girl.
 But the guardian sold her indenture and left the colony, and the next master did not free her.
 When he died, his estate claimed her and her son as slave property.

 However, following Key's victory, Virginia established the principle in law in 1662 of partus sequitur ventrem, from Roman law; that is, children born in the colonies would take the social status of their mothers.
 This meant that all children born to enslaved women would be born into slavery, regardless of their paternity and race.
 This was in contrast to English common law, by which the status of children of English subjects was determined by the father.

 As slavery became a racial caste system, people of only partial African ancestry and majority European ancestry were born into slavery.
 African descent became associated with slavery.
 By hypodescent, people of even partial African ancestry were classified socially below whites.
 By the late 18th century, there were numerous families of majority-white slaves, such as the mixed-race children born to the slave Sally Hemings and her master Thomas Jefferson.
 She was three-quarters white and the half-sister of his late wife; their children, born into slavery, were seven-eighths white.
 According to the Thomas Jefferson Foundation, "all four surviving children of Jefferson and Hemings were granted their freedom, either being allowed to leave Monticello with Jefferson’s knowledge and assistance, or through his will"; "when Beverly and Harriet Hemings passed into white society, they had to deny their family lineage".